luk3ya0/sql-playground/README.md

 # sql-playground
-my pratical action scripts for sql with docker init
+my practical action scripts for sql with docker init